Dilloid/sem-group-17/use-cases/use-case-7.md

 ### Goal in Context

-As an *organisation*, we want to *generate a report of the top N populated countries in the world, where N is provided by the user*.
+As an *organisation employee*, I want to *produce a report of the top N populated countries in the world, where N is provided by the user*.

 ### Scope